SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-19-retirement-portfolio.md

 \end{align*}
 $$

-For the first $y$ years, you have to supply $R - P$ income.
-Let's conservatively assume that's just a pile of cash that you'll spend over the next $y$ years.
+For the first $y$ years, you have pension income $P$ and have to supply $R - P$ income.
+Let's conservatively assume that's just a pile of cash in the amount $(R - P)y$ that you'll spend over the next $y$ years.

-Then after that, Social Security kicks in and you have to supply $R - P - S$ income, i.e., the amount above pension and Social Security.
+Then after that, Social Security kicks in and you have income in the amount of $P + S$, so you have to supply $R - P - S$ income, i.e., the amount above pension and Social Security.
 That will come as a withdrawal at rate $w$ from a portfolio, so at that point the value of the portfolio must be above $(R - P - S) / w$.
 (__NB:__ This does not address whether $w$ is a _sustainable_ withdrawal rate!)